Get in the Game!

 There are softball leagues and teams in major cities and town throughout England and also in Scotland, Wales and Northern Ireland.
 League play tends to be on weekday evenings after work during the summer, and there are weekend tournaments for keener teams.
-Most leagues run beginner sessions and offer coaching to help people learn to play and find a team.
+Most leagues run beginner sessions throughout the year and offer coaching to help people learn to play and find a team.

 Fastpitch softball in the UK and around the world is played mainly (but not exclusively) by women and girls and is the international competition format of the sport.

 Women's fastpitch softball was the Olympic format while the sport was on the Olympic Games programme from 1996-2008.
 It is more challenging than slowpitch softball, and requires more skill and game awareness, but fastpitch softball is a tremendously rewarding game and the format is growing in both quantity and quality in the UK.